 Only 20% of negotiated contract savings hit the bottom line.

 The performance of vendors and customers against the obligations outlined in your contracts not only dictates how well you perform as a company, but also governs the risk exposure of your organisation and its compliance against industry regulations and standards.
-In order to maximise value and minimise risk it is vital to get input from all stakeholders across the business who manage contracts and vendor relationships day-to-day.
+In order to improve contracting standards, maximise value and minimise risk it is vital to get input from all stakeholders across the business who manage contracts and vendor relationships day-to-day.

 Legal-only CLM solutions actually increase the workload on the Legal Team since it now ‘owns’ contracts.
 This means all contract renewals and related work come to the Legal Team regardless of the situation.